deepikabekal/TCG/README.md

 ````
 npm install
 ````
-3. Request the .env file and insert it at the root level of the project
+3. Request the .env file and insert it in the /server folder.
+That file contains the jwt secret

 ## Usage
 1. Cd to the root folder and start the project (client and server concurrently)